How I define Public Relations:

 Hat you most identify with:

-A conductor’s hat I take my role as leader and mentor to our team very seriously.
-Ensuring that we deliver creative and quality programs to our clients.
+A conductor’s hat I take my role as leader and mentor to our team very seriously, making sure that we deliver creative and quality programs and results to our clients.
 I am responsible for making sure we “stay on track” at all times.

 Who knew that when I organized a picket line in front of my elementary school in support of a sixth-grade graduation dance that resulted in my first television interview, it would turn out to be a career-beginning move?